The Therapeutic Relationship in Cognitive-Behavioral Therapy

 About the AuthorsNikolaos Kazantzis

 , PhD, has worked in clinical, training, and research settings for over two decades.
 He is founder and director of the Cognitive Behavior Therapy Research Unit.
 His research focuses on processes within the therapeutic relationship, how they directly support treatment changes and client engagement, and how they can be reliably assessed by trained observers and supervisors.
-He is a Beck Scholar, a Fellow of the Australian Psychological Society, and serves on the board of the International Association for Cognitive Psychotherapy.
-Dr. Kazantzis is incoming Editor-in-Chief of Cognitive and Behavioral Practice
+He is a Beck Scholar, a Fellow of the Australian Psychological Society,and the Delegate for Australia of the International Association for Cognitive Therapy.
+In 2020, he is serving as Guest Editor for the scholarly journals Cognitive Therapy and Research

-and is Associate Editor of Cognitive Therapy and Research.
+.
+He is also continuing his term as Associate Editor for Cognitive Therapy and Research

 Frank M. Dattilio